 So you want to be an entrepreneur?
 Congratulations on deciding to join the hundreds of thousands of people who take that leap every year!
 You didn’t think you were one of the few, did you?
-Clearly there are a lot of experienced professionals talking about entrepreneurship online nowadays and are qualified enough to give you solid advice on how to be successful.
+Clearly there are a lot of experienced professionals talking about online entrepreneurship nowadays and are qualified enough to give you solid startup advice on how to be successful.
 So here is what you need to pack in your business brain bag before you set off on your entrepreneurial journey.
 These are just a few tips on how to get started.

 1) Know The Odds

 The downside to businesses being so easy (relatively speaking) to start is that you’ve got a massive amount of competition.
 The majority of entrepreneurs, startups, and small businesses fail in their first year and even more in their second.
 The odds are against you even if you have a unique, well-executed, and resilient business.

 We don’t mean to scare you!
 But knowing this fact is important, so that you know exactly how to prepare for yourself for your new entrepreneurial journey.
 A large part of success has to with your planning.
 And as Winston Churchill once said, “He who fails to plan, plans to fail”.